-Local Art at Boardwalk Small Hotel in Aruba
+Local Art at Boardwalk Boutique Hotel in Aruba

 Three renowned Aruban artists, Elisa Lejuez, Nigel Matthew, and Fernando Vermeer, created unique pieces of art for each of Boardwalk's casitas.
 Each casita features different artwork—no two pieces are identical!
 The artists drew their inspiration from the rich history of Boardwalk's location, namely, the coconut plantation.
 The artworks contribute to the island's rich heritage and showcase the local talents we are so proud to have on the island.
 Claudia Ruiz-Vasquez, Boardwalk's designer, led the art project and made sure the artwork seemlessly integrated with Boardwalk's overall design.